Curl Command Line Tool - Fetch Data & Interact with APIs

 curl -vv # even more verbose

-# redirect output to the file
+# Redirect output to a file

 curl http://url/file > file

-curl -o file http://url/file
+curl -o file http://url/file # write output to a specific file

-curl --output file http://url/file
+curl --output file http://url/file # same as -o

-# execute remote script
+# Execute a remote script securely

 bash <(curl -s http://url/myscript.sh)